Let the image go blurry...you'll see Raffi, I promise. |

 Santiago Moreno came into his own this season – hereby begging his forgiveness for failing to mention his six goals and fourteen(!) assists above the proverbial fold – and that makes me think he’s not going anywhere unless he asks to go.
 And, once you keep Moreno, Evander and Ayala on the field, plus Rodriguez and Mora(?) up top (or even Antony), you don’t have many spaces left to fill in the starting XI.
 And that’s where you bump into Cristhian Paredes and Eryk Williamson.

 If I could tell you to listen to one thing in Morrisonic’s season wrap-up podcast, I would steer you to their segments on Eryk Williamson and Cristhian Paredes.
-As they explained, and at more length than I’m going to, neither player has a starting role on the Timbers roster as currently constructed – which is something that we should all linger on given how poorly it produced in 2024.
+As they explained, and at more length than I’m going to, neither player has a starting role on the Timbers roster as currently constructed – which is something that we should all linger on given how poorly that roster produced in 2024.
 Again, and I can’t believe how long it took me to circle back to this: the product wasn’t good, so how the flaming Hell did trying literally anything else not come up more often?
 But I digress…

 And now, to end where this was always headed…